watson-developer-cloud/node-sdk/README.md

 ## Usage

-The examples below assume you already have service credentials.
+The examples below assume that you already have service credentials.
 If not, you will have to create and bind the service in [Bluemix][bluemix].
 See the [Getting Started][getting_started] page for more details.

-If you are running your application in Bluemix, you don't need to specify the credentials, the wrapper will get them for you by looking at the `VCAP_SERVICES`
+If you are running your application in Bluemix, you don't need to specify the credentials; the wrapper will get them for you by looking at the `VCAP_SERVICES` environment variable.

 ### Getting the Service Credentials
 The credentials for the services are stored in the [VCAP_SERVICES][vcap_environment] environment variable.
-In order to get them you need to first create and bind the service to your application.
+To get them, you need to first create and bind the service to your application.

-There are two ways to get the credentials, you can use Bluemix to access your app and view the `VCAP_SERVICES` there or you can run:
+There are two ways to get the credentials.
+You can use Bluemix to access your app and view the `VCAP_SERVICES` there or you can run:

 ```sh
 $ cf env <application-name>